observIQ/bindplane-op-action/README.md

 The BindPlane OP action can be used to deploy configurations to your BindPlane OP server.
 It also supports exporting the OpenTelemetry configurations back to the repository.

+## Prerequisites

+BindPlane requires a license.
+You can request a free license [here](https://observiq.com/download).

 ## Configuration

 | Parameter                     | Default    | Description                     |